Implications of $A_4$ modular symmetry on Neutrino mass, Mixing and Leptogenesis with Linear Seesaw: MODEL FRAMEWORK

-Following the transformation of the heavy fermions under the imposed symmetries, we found the usual Majorana mass terms are not allowed.
-But one can have the interactions lead to the mixing between these additional leptons as follows
+Following the transformation of the heavy fermion superfields under the imposed symmetries, it can be noted that the usual Majorana mass terms are not allowed.
+But one can have the interactions leading to the mixing between these additional superfields as follows